 Tank mates: Ideally small tetras, like Neons, Zebras, Rummy Nose.
 Unless the Discus is 5 or 6 inches (15.24 centimeters), then Neons will be food instead of tank mates.
 Serpae are nice too.

 Iím very experimental and have my Discus with strange fish.
 I wonít say it will work with everyone but here are the fish I have had without major problems.
 All types of Neons, Guppies and Platy Hi Fin, German Ram and Gold Veil, Rainbows, Congo and Emperor Tetra, Colidora, Killifish, Betta CrownTail, Rainbow Shark and Chinese Hi Fin (Banded Shark), Plecos and Ottos, and with an Angel.

-In general Discus are not easy fish.
-Even experience people have episodes of them dying for no reason.
+In general discus aquarium fish are not easy fish to keep.
+Even experienced people have episodes of discus that seem to die for no apparent reason.
 This delicate fish requires patience, attention and dedication.
 Also require money spending.
 I strongly recommend spending exaggerated time watching the fish before buying it.
 Also try to buy the bigger ones (more expensive at the moment, but keep buying small ones and have them die).
 So be positive and go for it.
 Having them is just amazing.
-Hope this help a bit.
+Hope this helps a bit.